Territorial elections

 *if you are 16 or 17 years old, you can pre-register as a future voter.
 You will be automatically added to the register when you turn 18.

-What information do you need to register?
+What information do you need to register online?

 The online registration portal will ask for your: